 As long as you’re making an effort to explain what your technical jargon means and how it’s relevant, most people will catch on.
 With that in mind, if it’s not entirely necessary and you can use common language to explain the same idea, do that instead.

-I found this interesting because it shows a person a lot of how Google’s search engine bot’s are determining what “quality” content is.
-Ultimately you always want to write your content for the average everyday person, rather than someone of your own knowledge level in your respective niche.
+I found this interesting because it helps to explain how Google determines what “quality” content is.
+Ultimately, you always want to write your content for the average everyday person, rather than someone of your own knowledge level in your respective niche.